• Post a Project

 6. Boost Video Engagement

-A straightforward way to rank your videos is to create and use lots of engagement signals, such as shares, likes, comments, and subscribes.
+A straightforward way to rank your videos is to create and leverage many engagement signals, such as shares, likes, comments, and subscriptions.

 Taking the time to engage with the video usually means people enjoy your video.